suhaibfida/A10-Buildathon/README.md

 An AI-powered attendance platform using **face recognition + BLE proximity + session-based verification**.
 Built with a modern **TurboRepo + Bun + TypeScript** stack.
+“Used AI tools to accelerate development, but ensured full understanding of system design and implementation”
 ---

 ## 🧠 Features